Featured Image for The Bayes Centre

 Bennetts Associates

-The flagship Data Technology institute (DTI) building, now known as The Bayes Centre, a historic site with world heritage status, opened in autumn 2018.
-It was built to continue the ground-breaking academic research work that is carried out in the School of Informatics at the University of Edinburgh.
-Some 600 experts across the university, including start-ups, spin-out companies and industrial collaborators make use of the building.
+The flagship Data Technology Institute (DTI) building, now known as The Bayes Centre, a historic site with world heritage status, opened in autumn 2018.
+It was built to continue the ground-breaking academic research work carried out in the School of Informatics at the University of Edinburgh.
+Some 600 experts across the university, including start-ups, spin-out companies, and industrial collaborators, use the building.

 The Bayes Centre aims to develop and apply data science, drawing meaningful insights from vast amounts of information, for the benefit of society.
 It is one of five hubs which form part of the new Edinburgh and South East Scotland City Region Deal.